learn-co-curriculum/dsc-conditional-probability/README.md

 ## Objectives
 You will be able to:

-* Differentiate between independent and dependent random events
+* Differentiate between independent and dependent events
-* Understand and Explain the conditional probability: $P(A \cap B) = P(A\mid B)P(B) $
 * Use the multiplication rule to find the probability of the intersection of two events
-* Understand and describe some important theorems based on conditional probabilities
+* Use conditional probability to explain the Product Rule, Chain Rule, and Bayes Theorem

 ## Events and Sample Space